Accounting and tax

 Legal and compliance

-- Clients and suppliers from foreign countries can verify the legal standing of a Georgian company by visiting the Georgia’s Secretary of State – Corporates Division webpage.
-Publicly available information include i) business name, registered address and legal status; ii) names and details of the company officers and iii) latest submitted annual returns;
+- Clients and suppliers from foreign countries can verify the legal standing of a Georgian company by visiting the National Agency of Public Registry and submitting the request.
+Publicly available information includes i) business name, registered address and legal status; ii) names and details of the company officers and iii) latest filed annual returns;

-- Positively both limited liability companies and public companies in Georgia do not require minimum issued share capital before business registration;
+- Limited liability companies and joint-stock companies do not require minimum issued share capital before business registration;

-- Annual financial statements for both private and public companies must be filed in accordance to the IFRS, which are implemented in Georgia.
+- Annual financial statements for both private and public companies must be filed in accordance with the IFRS.

-- at least 25 days of paid annual holidays per annum;
+- At least 24 days of paid holidays per annum;

 Other business regulations

-- The Georgia is a member of the World Intellectual Property Organization, since 1970 which allows i) foreign businesses to apply for a patent or a trademark and ii) give them same intellectual property protection conferred to Georgia nationals.
+- Since 1991, Georgia is a member of the World Intellectual Property Organization, which allow foreign businesses to apply for a patent or a trademark and give them the same intellectual property protection conferred to Georgia nationals.